What's the best cookware for induction cooktops?

 If you're not looking for a set and would rather buy piecemeal so you get exactly what you want, we highly recommend the Atlantis Proline skillet.
 Since a skillet gets the hardest use in most kitchens, and since it tends to be the piece that needs to have the best heating performance, the skillet is the best place to invest your cookware budget.
 And there is no better skillet on the market than the Proline.
 Its only drawback is that it's heavy, so if you have hand or wrist issues, this is not the skillet for you.
 It's a superb piece of cooking equipment.

-Sur la Table carries a house brand of Atlantis called Silver 7: it's the same excellent cookware with double-walled lids.
-If you're interested in the Atlantis cookware, be sure to compare prices between it and the Silver 7 before buying--they are identical cookware.
+Sur la Table carries a house brand of Atlantis called Silver 7: it's made by Demeyere for SLT and is identical but with double-walled lids.
+If you're interested in the Atlantis cookware, be sure to compare prices between it and the Silver 7 before buying.

 For more information, see our article about Demeyere and how it compares to All-Clad.

-Atlantis is available in a number of set sizes, including 3 piece, 6 piece and 9 piece.
-These are all unique sets with very different options.
+Atlantis is available in 3 piece, 6 piece and 9 piece sets.

 The 3 Piece set includes: